 // Resources loading for a website loadButtons(); loadVideos(); loadImages(); // Now the site is ready

-Suppose the buttons are loaded instantly and then the time taken to load the video or image might take a while and until then the user is shown a blank page and in worst case some resources might fail to load.
-This inconsistency in time should be handled carefully, else everything will result in a huge mess.
+Suppose the buttons are loaded instantly and then the time taken to load the video or image might take a while until then the user is shown a blank page and in the worst case, some resources might fail to load.
+This inconsistency in time should be handled carefully, or else everything will result in a huge mess.

 Handling asynchronous tasks

 We must wait for the asynchronous task to complete but meanwhile continue other possible synchronous tasks.
 One of the real-world examples is when we see a loader that our search results are loading or the form is being submitted.

 We can wait for an asynchronous task to finish, but we might want to do something else after the asynchronous task is finished or at least know when an asynchronous task has been completed.
 Suppose, I want to update the username on a web page and once I receive a confirmation from the backend server, only then I can let the user know that the change has been made successfully.